DODGE CHARGER VS CHEVROLET CAMARO

 What happens when an icon goes head to head with a sedan?
 If those two vehicles are the Chevy Camaro and the Dodge Charger, you may have yourself a race.
 That’s because the Charger is the most performance-oriented sedan in its affordable class.
 It offers all of the same high-powered engines as its brother, the Challenger.
 So it is poised to compete with the Camaro.
 It’s time to dive into the debate that’s been raging for generations: Camaro vs. Charger, which is better?

 With these two, it’s a matter of suiting the shopper’s style and personality.
-You can either drive the smaller, sleeker Camaro with its more limited backseat or driving the more muscled Charger with its more generous second row.
+You can either drive the smaller, sleeker Camaro with its more limited backseat or drive the more muscled Charger with its more generous second row.
 If you check, you’ll discover that both have good safety ratings.
 Your lifestyle will definitely have a say in which one of these rides is better for you.
 Shopping used is especially fun because Camaro and Charger engines from several years ago may be more powerful than some of today’s sports cars.

 First introduced in 1967, the 2016 Camaro marks its sixth generation.
 Many used Camaros today come from the exciting fifth generation which saw the revival of this racy favorite after a six-year lapse.
 This may have been a good thing because recent Camaros are quite modern despite their iconic good looks.
 Frequent special editions and different performance levels have led to Camaro collectors who want exclusive models.
 It also helps maintain Camaro resale values as shoppers look for the best-reviewed or least known editions.